airbytehq/airbyte/docs/understanding-airbyte/catalog.md

 ## AirbyteStream

-This section will document the meaning of each field in an `AirbyteStream`
+This section documents the meaning of each field in an `AirbyteStream`.

 * `json_schema` - A [JsonSchema](https://json-schema.org/understanding-json-schema) representation of the stream.
 * `supported_sync_modes` - The sync modes the stream supports.
 By default, all sources support `FULL_REFRESH`.
 Even if this array is empty, it can be assumed that a source supports `FULL_REFRESH`.
 The allowed sync modes are `FULL_REFRESH` and `INCREMENTAL`.